Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 Slimmer, better-designed emails can better deal with the variations of email clients, devices, and viewing circumstances.

-A great way to avoid guessing whether the HTML is the right “weight” or if digital images will load quickly and display correctly is to use an Email Creation Platform to create emails.
-The assorted variations are taken into account.
-That’s not the case with a Design-to-Code workflow.
+A great way to avoid guessing whether the HTML is the right “weight” or if digital images will load quickly and display correctly is to use an email creation platform to create emails.
+It takes the assorted variations into account.
+That’s not the case with a design-to-code workflow.

 3. Images not loading